 For properties that attract some form of rent in return for occupancy, a majority of the property is always utilized by tenants as the drivers of the property’s cash flow.

-There are also investment properties known as fix-and-flip; these properties are bought in what is considered ‘a poor state’ and fixed up, and then sold for a profit.
+There are also investment properties known as fix-and-flip; these properties are bought in what is considered a poor state’ fixed up and then sold for a profit.

 Types of Commercial Real Estate Loans